 Be sure to start at the top, if you're cleaning an appliance, and then clean by following the "grain" of the stainless steel.
 When working out how to clean a stainless steel sink, it's worth noting that they can handle a bit more scrubbing than other stainless steel appliances, so it's fine to wash in a more circular motion.

-There are also cleaning methods to avoid when planning how to clean stainless steel.
-Some products can cause damage to stainless steel.
-That includes:
+There are also methods to avoid when cleaning stainless steel.
+Some products and cleaning cloths can cause damage to stainless steel.
+These include:

 - Abrasive cleaners, such as ones with chlorine bleach or ammonia, and ones meant for ovens

 - Anything that could leave scratches.
 "To avoid scratches when cleaning, avoid scourers made from steel mesh or metal" warns Heather.
 "Instead opt for scourers made from softer materials such as loofah, which is also eco-friendly."
 Elaborating on why it's important to avoid these abrasive materials Ivan adds, "When you clean with an abrasive cloth or scouring pad, small hairline scratches appear on the surface, thus diminishing the value and the aesthetic qualities of a stainless steel hob."